Liverpool F.C.–Manchester United F.C. rivalry: Hooliganism

-In March 2016, before Liverpool's first leg tie at Anfield against Manchester United, it was reported that a group of Liverpool fans hung a "Manc Bastards" banner on the M62, as 2,300 Manchester United supporters made the trip to Anfield.
+In March 2016, before Liverpool's first leg tie at Anfield against Manchester United in the UEFA Europa League, it was reported that a group of Liverpool fans hung a "Manc Bastards" banner on the M62, as 2,300 Manchester United supporters made the trip to Anfield.
 It was confiscated by the police, shortly after.
 Liverpool won the match 2–0.

-Before the second leg tie at Old Trafford, Liverpool fans were greeted with a banner on the M62 motorway in Salford that said 'murderers' and also had the Hillsborough disaster date on it.
+Before the second leg tie at Old Trafford, Liverpool fans were greeted with a banner on the M62 in Salford that said 'murderers' and also had the Hillsborough disaster's date on it.
 UEFA took no disciplinary action against Manchester United.
 During the same game, there were reported crowd disturbances, coming from the Manchester United end.
 It was later reported that a Liverpool supporter snuck a Liverpool banner into the United section, aggravating United supporters in the stands.
 Liverpool supporters ripped out seats, and supporters threw objects at each other, also fighting with United supporters.
 Liverpool were fined £43,577 by UEFA for setting off flares and fireworks in the crowd, as well as the singing of "illicit chants", while Manchester United were fined £44,342 for illicit chants and the throwing of objects. £15,290 of each club's fine was suspended for two years.
 The match was drawn 1–1 and Liverpool progressed to the quarter-finals against Borussia Dortmund.

 In August 2022, ITV reported that some Manchester United fans attacked a bus en route to Old Trafford, in the belief it was transporting the Liverpool team or fans; it was actually carrying children who supported Manchester United.

+In May 2023, shortly after the FA Cup final between Manchester United and Manchester City, a photograph emerged online of a United supporter wearing a kit with the words "Not Enough" and the number 97 printed on the back, a mockery of the Hillsborough disaster.
+The supporter was later identified and arrested following the attention the photo received, and was fined £1000 and given a 4-year ban from attending regulated football games.